BIKEPACKING.com GEAR INDEX

 • Bottom Bracket: 73mm Threaded

 Hailing from Germany, Tout Terrain’s frames are made in Taiwan but painted and assembled in Germany.
-Veterans of the traditional bike touring world and well versed in a variety of enclosed drivetrains, Tout Terrain have embraced the long distance durability of the Pinion C12 system for the Outback, their first foray into the bikepacking realm.
+Veterans of the traditional bike touring world and well-versed in a variety of enclosed drivetrains, Tout Terrain have embraced the long-distance durability of the Pinion C12 system for the Outback, their first foray into the bikepacking realm.
 Having had some time with this bike in the French Alps, we can vouch for its singletrack prowess and its build quality.
-We love the geometry too; it’s a little slacker than some, so suits big mountain descents, and sports a steepish seat angle that really helps with climbing.
-Each bike is built to spec, from a choice of high end components.
+We love the geometry too; it’s a little slacker than some, so it suits big-mountain descents, and it sports a steepish seat angle that really helps with climbing.
+Each bike is built to spec from a choice of high end components.
 As such, it can be purchased with both a rigid carbon fork (complete with triple boss cargo/water bottle eyelets) or with a 120mm suspension fork for more dedicated trail use.
-Yes, technically this isn’t a fully rigid steel bike, but it’s close!
+The Outback was updated in 2024, and you can read about that here.

 • Place of Manufacture: Taiwan/Germany